 Here’s the problem: the “which single product is best” approach most often leads to a single asset-heavy portfolio.
 Under the wrong conditions (like a bad year for the market or for your budget) this mistake sinks your retirement income strategy.
 If you buy stocks, you don’t want to have to touch them when the market tumbles (and it will).

 If you buy real estate you don’t want to be stuck waiting for your property to sell.
-If you buy bonds you don’t want to harvest them three days before the ex-dividend day to make a house payment.
+Bonds provide balance.
+But you don’t want to harvest them three days before the ex-dividend day to make a house payment.

-If you’re worried about income, you want a machine that’ll weather storms, not one that’s built on a single investment type.
+If you’re worried about income, build multiple streams of income.
+You want a machine that’ll weather storms, not one that’s built on a single investment type.
 Let’s get building.

 The Fundamentals Of Building An Income-Producing Portfolio